syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 }
 {% endhighlight %}

+## Row Header Selection

+SfDataGrid lets you to select the grid row(s) upon tapping them over the grid cells.
+It also allows you select the grid rows when you tap the row header cells.
+To enable Selection in SfDataGrid, you need to set the `SfDataGrid.SelectionMode` property to value other than `None`.

+### Select records in SfDataGrid when tapping only on the row header cells

+SfDataGrid allows you to select a specific row or group of rows by touching the grid cells.
+However, if your requirement is to select the record only when tapping on the row header cells, then you can acheive the requirement by handling the `SfDataGrid.SelectionChanging` event.

+The below code example illustrates how to select records in SfDataGrd when tapping only on the row header cells.

+{% highlight c# %}

+dataGrid.SelectionMode = SelectionMode.Single;

+private void DataGrid_SelectionChanging(object sender, GridSelectionChangingEventArgs e) {
+    e.Cancel = true;
+}

+private void DataGrid_GridTapped(object sender, GridTappedEventsArgs e) {
+    if(e.RowColumnindex.ColumnIndex == 0)
+    {
+        dataGrid.SelectedIndex = e.RowColumnindex.RowIndex;
+    }
+}

+{% endhighlight %}

+N> To enable the row header in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` as `true`.

 ## Clear Selection

 SfDataGrid allows you to clear the selection applied in the grid rows in two ways, either by setting the `SfDataGrid.SelectionMode` to `None` or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.